AvanindraC/RSB/README.md

 ### Version 0.2.5

-## Whats New: Now you can download files from RSB and has some preset websites to open
+## Whats New: Now you can download files from RSB and has some preset websites to open.
+If you click a download link, it downloads in the background but doesn't say anything

 ## Installation